Aomori Prefecture: Meiji Restoration to World War II

 On October 30, 1889, an American merchant ship, Cheseborough, was wrecked off the prefecture's west coast near the village Shariki; many of the ship's crew were saved by the villagers.
 During a military exercise on January 23, 1902, 199 soldiers died after getting lost during a blizzard in the Hakkōda Mountains disaster.
 On May 3, 1910, a fire broke out in the Yasukata district.
 Fanned by strong winds, the fire quickly devastated the whole city.
 The conflagration claimed 26 lives and injured a further 160 residents.
 It destroyed 5,246 houses and burnt 19 storage sheds and 157 warehouses.
 Sabishiro Beach, Misawa was the departure point for Clyde Pangborn and Hugh Herndon when they began the first successful nonstop trans-Pacific flight on October 4, 1931.
 They landed in East Wenatchee, Washington a little over 41 hours later.

 Throughout much of World War II, the conflict remained distant for the people of Aomori Prefecture.
 Its ports and railways served to connect Hokkaido to the rest of Japan, chiefly bringing coal from the north to production sites in Japan's more populous areas.
 This connectivity became a strategic target for the American forces as the war neared its conclusion.
-At 10:30 p.m. on July 28, 1945, a squadron of American B-29 bombers bombed the city of Aomori.
+American carrier-based aircraft attacked Aomori Prefecture on July 14, 1945, destroying infrastructure across the prefecture, including the Seikan Ferry, naval facilities in Mutsu and Misawa, Hachinohe Airfield, and the ports and railways of Aomori and Hachinohe.
+At 10:30 p.m. on July 28, 1945, a group of 61 American B-29 bombers bombed the city of Aomori.
 Despite prior warnings, the estimated civilian impact of the air raid on the city was significant, partly because of threats by the prefecture's governor to cut food rations for those who fled the city.
 About 90 percent of city structures was destroyed, including 18,000 homes, along with 1,767 people killed and 282 people injured.
-Infrastructure was destroyed across the prefecture including the Seikan Ferry, naval facilities in Mutsu and Misawa, Hachinohe Airfield, and the ports and railways of Aomori and Hachinohe.